 Isley: I'm German, I play guitar in a new band called Spectacular Spectacular.
 We have almost finished recording our debut record.
 I do photography on the side and I'm also a active video blogger.

-Monika: Why did you decide to share your transition details on YouTube?
+Monika: What inspired you to share your transition journey on YouTube?

 Isley: I wanted to help and inspire others and let them know it's okay to be yourself and that once you do take that step you'll be that much happier and you'll love yourself for who you really are.
-I'm not going to say it's an easy road but it's definitely worth the struggle in the end.
+I'm not going to say it's an easy road, but it's definitely worth the struggle in the end.

-Monika: Are you satisfied with the results of the hormone therapy?
+Monika: Are you happy with the effects of hormone therapy?
+Has it met your expectations?

 Isley: I'm extremely happy with my results.
 Hormone therapy really worked in my favor.
 It's really weird to see pre-transition photos; I feel like that person never even existed or that was a lifetime ago or bad dream.

-Monika: Could you describe your childhood?
-When did you feel for the first time that you should not be a boy or man?
+Monika: Could you share a bit about your childhood?
+When did you first realize that you were not meant to be a boy?

 Isley: I had the earliest memories of knowing I was different (female) at age 4.
 Once puberty hit, I knew something was really wrong with me and knew deep inside I was female.